Marking and Signing Crosswalks

 Advance Stop/Yield Line

-A multiple-threat collision is a pedestrian crash type that occurs when pedestrians have to cross more than one lane in each direction.
+A multiple-threat collision is a pedestrian crash that occurs when pedestrians have to cross more than one lane in each direction.
 A motor vehicle in one lane stops and provides a visual screen to the motorist in the adjacent lane.
 The motorist in the adjacent lane continues to move and hits the pedestrian.

-The 2009 MUTCD recommends that yield or stop lines used at uncontrolled multi-lane crossings be placed 20 to 50 feet in advance of the crosswalk; however, a distance of 30-50 feet is preferable.
-This distance is far enough away to provide for improved sight distance in the adjacent lanes.
-If the bars are placed more than 50 feet away, motorists are more likely to ignore the line and stop only a few feet prior to the crosswalk.
-At signalized midblock locations, the 2009 MUTCD recommends separation of at least 40 feet between the stop line and the nearest signal indication.
+The 2009 MUTCD recommends that yield or stop lines used at uncontrolled multi-lane crossings be placed 20 to 50 feet in advance of the crosswalk; however, according to PEDSAFE 2013, a setback of 30 feet for the advance stop or yield lines (in advance of the crosswalk) has been found to be appropriate for most situations.
+At signalized midblock locations, the 2009 MUTCD recommends separation of a least 40 feet between the stop line and the nearest signal indication.

 Figure 3: Examples of STOP and YIELD here to pedestrian signs.
 Image provided by PBIC Designing for Safety course.